How Long Will a Laptop Last for Business Use

 The useful business lifecycle of a laptop is not the same as its lifetime.
 Just because a device is working, doesn’t mean it should be running.

-When replacing IT teams, consider performance, security, support cost, employee experience and refresh planning.
-This is even more critical when devices are distributed across global and remote teams.
+When replacing laptops, IT teams should consider performance, security, support cost, employee experience, and refresh planning.

 Esevel helps organizations manage laptops through the entire IT lifecycle including procurement, deployment, tracking, support, replacement, recovery and disposal.
 Greater lifecycle visibility allows IT teams to plan laptop refreshes and support growth more efficiently without the guesswork.